Phoenix-Finance/Phoenix-Documentation/content/howto/tradelev.md

 ![](https://z3.ax1x.com/2021/09/01/h0eRLn.png)
 Phoenix Finance allows users to trade leveraged tokens based on a variety of underliers, backed by lending pools and in collaboration with decentralized exchanges.

-But how do you actually trade leveraged tokens to get constant leveraged exposure?
+But how do you trade leveraged tokens to get constant leveraged exposure?
 Here is a short, hands-on guide from the Phoenix team.

 ## Step 1